-About the Department of Environmental Health of Engineering
+About the Department of Environmental Health and Engineering

 The Department of Environmental Health and Engineering (EHE) is a collaborative hybrid uniquely designed to lead pioneering research and fuel technology translation as it prepares the next generation of scholars to solve critical and complex issues at the interface of public health and engineering.